tianchengzhe/EllipTrack_docs/docs/tutorial.rst

              :align: center
              :width: 300

+   For **Ellipse Fitting**, all the parameters are advanced.
+It is often unnecessary to modify their values.

-   If training datasets are available, users may choose to run this step.
+   If training datasets have been constructed, users may choose to run **Correction with Training Data**.
-   It is suggested to set "Min Prob" to a very high value (0.9 or above) to avoid modifying ellipses with great uncertainties.
+   It is suggested to set "Min Prob" to a very high value (0.9 or above) to avoid modifying the ellipses with high uncertainties.

 *  Examine other images by typing Frame IDs in the "Frame" text box and clicking "Load Images".
-Modify parameter values if necessary.
+Modify the parameter values if necessary.
 Repeat this process until segmentation is satisfactory.

 Save Parameters
 ***************